Packie Bonner: Legacy

 Bonner became the Republic of Ireland's most capped goalkeeper with 80 appearances for his country.
 He held this record until it was surpassed in 2007 by fellow Donegal native Shay Given who, by the end of 2011, had achieved 120 caps.
-Bonner remains a cultural icon in Ireland for his role in some of the most memorable moments in Irish sporting history, including the win over England at Euro 88, the draws with England and the Netherlands at the 1990 World Cup and the penalty save that sent Ireland to the quarter-finals of the World Cup for the first and, to date, only time.

 Coaching role

 On 2 February 2003, following the promotion of Brian Kerr to the position of Republic of Ireland team manager, Bonner was named as technical director of the Football Association of Ireland (FAI).
 He previously held the role of the senior squad's goalkeeping coach in the organisation.
 In addition, he has worked as a football presenter with TV3.

 Personal life

-Bonner is married to Ann and has two children, Andrew and Melissa.
-His son Andrew was also a footballer who played as a striker for the Republic of Ireland youth teams and in the Scottish Junior leagues at club level, and was later a top amateur distance runner.
+Bonner is married to Ann and has two children.
+His son Andrew was also a footballer who played as a striker for the Republic of Ireland youth teams and in the Scottish Junior leagues at club level, and was later an amateur distance runner.

 His twin brother Denis played football in Ireland for Galway United and Finn Harps.
 He also has five sisters.